-Tim Murphy, PolitiFact Rhode Island editor, has worked as a reporter and editor at newspapers in Connecticut and Rhode Island for 36 years.
+Tim Murphy, PolitiFact Rhode Island editor, has worked as a reporter and editor at newspapers in Connecticut and Rhode Island for nearly four decades.
 A graduate of the University of Connecticut, he started at The Journal as a reporter in 1983 and has held several positions, including Sunday editor, city editor and, most recently, assistant managing editor for public policy.

 The latest Truth-O-Meter items from Tim Murphy

 Recent stories from Tim MurphyMailbag: "Are you kidding me?"

 It's been a busy few months for PolitiFact Rhode Island, and it's not even an election year.